 What do grass allergies feel like?

-Grass allergies can feel like you have a common cold.
+Grass allergy symptoms can feel like you have a common cold.
 You'll experience similar symptoms like sneezing, runny nose, headaches, swelling around the eyes, and potentially itchy eyes, ears, nose, and mouth.
-Additionally, you may have rashes, a sore throat, and trouble sleeping.
+Additionally, you may have rashes, such as grass rash, a sore throat, and trouble sleeping.
 Grass allergy symptoms can last up to 2 to 3 weeks depending on your sensitivity to the allergen.

-Here are 10 ways you can reduce symptoms from grass allergy:
+Here are 10 ways you can reduce symptoms of grass allergies:

 - Limit time outside when the pollen counts are high.
 Check your local forecast and pollen count every day.
 We like the Pollen.com app.
-It’s super easy and you can easily add different cities to your radar.
+It’s super easy and you can add multiple cities to your radar.

 - On high grass pollen count days, plan indoor activities like bowling, a museum, or watching a movie!